Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Abstract

 \section{Abstract}

-The proliferation of generative AI has rendered traditional, modular assessments in computing education obsolete, creating a critical disconnect between academic training and industry practice.
-This paper presents a theoretically grounded framework for designing AI-resilient assessments, supported by formal proofs and empirical validation.
+The proliferation of generative AI tools has rendered traditional modular assessments in computing and data-centric education obsolete, creating a critical disconnect between academic training and industry practice.
+This paper presents a theoretically grounded framework for designing AI-resilient assessments, supported by proofs and empirical validation.
 We make three primary contributions.
-First, we establish two formal theorems: (1) assessments composed of interconnected problems, where outputs serve as inputs to subsequent stages, are inherently more AI-resilient than modular assessments due to multi-step reasoning and context limitations of large language models; and (2) semi-structured problems with deterministic success criteria provide more reliable measures of student competency than fully open-ended projects, which allow AI systems to default to familiar solution patterns.
-These findings challenge widespread recommendations from international policy organizations \cite{unesco2025assessment} and institutional guidelines \cite{cornell2024ai, wustl2024ai} that open-ended, authentic assessments are the primary solution to maintaining academic integrity in the AI era.
-Second, we validate these theorems through empirical analysis of four university data science courses ($N=138$), demonstrating a substantial AI inflation effect: students achieve near-perfect scores ($90$--$100$\%) on AI-assisted modular homework but drop approximately $30$ percentage points on proctored exams (Cohen's $d=1.51$).
+First, we establish two formal propositions: (1) assessments composed of interconnected problems, where outputs serve as inputs to subsequent stages, are inherently more AI-resilient than modular assessments due to multi-step reasoning and context limitations of large language models; and (2) semi-structured problems with deterministic success criteria provide more reliable measures of student competency than fully open-ended projects, which allow AI systems to default to familiar solution patterns.
+These findings challenge widely cited recommendations—discussed in a UNESCO-hosted analysis~\cite{unesco2025assessment} and institutional guidelines \cite{nyu_steinhardt_ai_hub_2025, duke_kunshan_ctl_ai_teaching, narayan_saharan_asee_2024}—that open-ended assessments maintain academic integrity and encourage deeper material engagement in the AI era—an assumption our findings contradict.
+Second, we validate these propositions through empirical analysis of three university data science courses ($N=117$), demonstrating a substantial AI inflation effect: students achieve near-perfect scores ($90$--$100$\%) on AI-assisted modular homework but drop approximately $30$ percentage points on proctored exams (Cohen's $d=1.51$).
 Critically, interconnected projects maintain strong alignment with modular assessments ($r=0.954$, $p<.001$) while remaining AI-resilient, whereas proctored exams show only moderate correlation ($r=0.726$, $p<.001$), suggesting they assess different competencies.
 Third, we operationalize these findings into a practical design procedure that translates theoretical principles into implementable strategies, providing computing educators with a systematic, evidence-based approach for designing assessments that encourage deeper engagement, authentically reflect industry practice, and naturally resist trivial AI delegation.